liftoff/HumanInput/README.rst

   .. code-block:: javascript

     // Use the recording feature!
-    // Pretend we have this awesome GUI API: var closeDialog = GUI.dialog('Press the keystroke you wish to be assigned to someFunc');
+    // Pretend we have this awesome GUI API that creates dialog windows: var closeDialog = GUI.dialog('Press the keystroke you wish to be assigned to someFunc');
     HI.startRecording();
     HI.once('keyup', function(e) {
         var keystroke = HI.stopRecording('keystroke');
+        HI.log.info('User typed keystroke: ', keystroke);
         // Replace the key:value that calls someFunc with a new one for (var item in eventMap) {
             if (eventMap[item] == 'somefunc') {